Pomaderris tropica

-Pomaderris tropica is a species of flowering plant in the family Rhamnaceae and is endemic to Walshs Pyramid in north Queesland.
+Pomaderris tropica is a species of flowering plant in the family Rhamnaceae and is endemic to Walshs Pyramid in north Queensland.
 It is a shrub with softly-hairy branchlets, egg-shaped to elliptic leaves and clusters of white to cream-coloured flowers.

 Description

 Pomaderris tropica is a shrub that typically grows to a height of 2–3 m, its branchlets covered with soft, star-shaped hairs.
 The leaves are egg-shaped to elliptic, 24–84 mm long and 14–33 mm wide on a petiole 6–13 mm long with narrow triangular stipules 4.5–5.5 mm long at the base.
 The upper surface of the leaves is covered with velvety hairs and the lower surface densely covered with soft, star-shaped hairs.
 The flowers are borne in clusters at the ends of branchlets, 25–40 mm long and 40–70 mm wide, each flower on a pedicel 2–4 mm long.
 The sepals are oblong, about 2 mm long but there are no petals.
 Flowering occurs from August to November.